Before I launched Hero’s Journey Content this year, I spent 22 years writing magazine articles, books, and content on a freelance basis.

 The answers to these questions should let you know if you want to continue working with this writer—or test out another one.

-Looking for personality-driven content writing and strategy for your complex brand?
+Looking for personality-driven content writing and strategy for your brand?
+We’re professional content writers who offer content creation, content strategy marketing, and more.
 Reach out to schedule a free discovery call to see if we’re a match for you.
 (And yes, we prefer to do a pilot project to make sure we get along!)